Wesius/minions/README.md

 **Step 2:** Install a server for running the local model.

-We support two servers for running local models: `ollama` and `tokasaurus`.
+We support three servers for running local models: `ollama`, `tokasaurus`, and `vllm`.
 You need to install at least one of these.

 - You should use `ollama` if you do not have access to NVIDIA GPUs.
 Install `ollama` following the instructions [here](https://ollama.com/download).
 To enable Flash Attention, run
   `launchctl setenv OLLAMA_FLASH_ATTENTION 1` and, if on a mac, restart the ollama app.